jhuix/vscode-markdown-preview-showdown/docs/demo.md

 Showdowns Markdown Syntax, refer to the document -- [Showdown's Markdown Syntax](https://github.com/showdownjs/showdown/wiki/Showdown's-Markdown-syntax).

+- **In browser environment, it is implemented to dynamically load js lib files related to more showdown diagrams extension for using [showdowns >= 0.3.0 version](https://github.com/jhuix/showdowns).**

+- **In codeblock of markdown, expanded syntax language attribute from "\```codename" to "\```codename {json}" or "\```codename [json]".**

+    - **The common "align" field value of json is "left" or "center" or "right" in syntax language attribute, and it is empty means "left" align.**

+    - **The common "codeblock" field value of json is "true" or "false" in syntax language attribute, and it is empty means "false".
+It is "true" means the codeblock is forced to display as  normal code block, otherwise the codeblock is tried to parse as corresponding diagrams.**

+    - For example, see following [Network Sequence](#network-sequence) example.

 ## Table

 | Return Code | Style | Value | DESC      |